grafana/sigma-rule-deployment/actions/sigma-validation/README.md

 - Catches formatting errors early in your CI/CD pipeline
 - Ensures compatibility with Sigma conversion tools

+> [!IMPORTANT]
+> The [Sigma Rules Validator](https://github.com/SigmaHQ/sigma-rules-validator) action does not currently work with multiple documents in a single YAML and hence we recommend storing such rules in a separate directory from the Sigma rules.

 ## Quick Start

 Add this workflow step to validate all Sigma rules in your repository: